marjoleinF/winter-course-SLP/README.md

 Winter Course Statistical Learning and Prediction
 ========================================================

+Attention: Your lecturer got into some train problems around Schiphol and has to make use of the 'academisch kwartier'.

 Welcome statistical learners!

 In this repository, you can find the materials for the Winter Course.